 Owen is certainly a leader that remains calm under pressure.
 You see this at the beginning of the first movie as he is training the velociraptors and then continue to see it play out over the next two movies.
 In several scenes, Owen stays calm under chaos and lives as a result, while those around him that can’t handle the pressure and don’t make it out alive.

 Being level-headed in tough situations will serve you well.
-Understand where your strengths and weaknesses are in regards to your reaction in challenging situations.
-For me, it’s easy to remain calm in crisis situations while I have to more mindful while dealing with people who are generally angry and lash out at others.
+Understand where your strengths and weaknesses are in regard to your reaction in challenging situations.
+For me, it’s easy to remain calm in crisis situations while I have to be more mindful while dealing with people who are generally angry and lash out at others.

 Remember that being a calm person doesn’t mean you have to be a bump on a log with no personality.
-Owen is witty, sarcastic and funny.
+Owen is witty, sarcastic, and funny.
 Be yourself and keep calm when the pressure mounts.

 People who fail to learn from the past often repeat it

 The underlying principle in Jurassic World is people repeat their failures when they don’t learn from them.
 Strip away some of the fluff and Jurrasic World is exactly like the original Jurassic Park.
-Nice park, everything looks great, evil person tries to steal Dinosaur IP, Dinos get loose, run for your life.
+Nice park, everything looks great, an evil person tries to steal Dinosaur IP, Dinos get loose, run for your life.

 Failure is needed for you to grow as a person and for your company to grow.
 It shows that you are trying new things and continuing to push forward in your journey of growth.
 We sometimes have a tendency to be ashamed of those failures and quickly try to sweep them under the rug and move on.